Showing 12 results for selected

 English

 This class is created in partnership with MaineGeneral's Peter Alfond Prevention & Healthy Living Center.
 Class materials will be mailed to participants in advance of the class.
-The class meets weekly for 6 weeks.
-Each week registrants will participate in a small group discussion by phone.
-The class leader will call participants 2 weeks before the class starts to confirm registration.
-If you have any questions about the class, please call the program coordinator, Melissa Emmons, at 626-7350.
+Participants will participate in a small group discussion by phone once a week for 6 weeks.
+The class leader will call participants 2 weeks prior to the start of class to confirm registration.
+If you have any questions, please contact Emily Michaud at 626-7345.

 Living Well with Diabetes